tnscorcoran/3scale-soap-2-rest/README.md

 For simplicity, I'll be using the 3scale operator and S3 for storage.
 I will provide requisite instructions to do this on this README, but for more details see [deploying-threescale-using-the-operator](https://access.redhat.com/documentation/en-us/red_hat_3scale_api_management/2.9/html/installing_3scale/install-threescale-on-openshift-guide#deploying-threescale-using-the-operator)
 ### Pre-requisites
 - in my case, an S3 implemenation.
 I'll use Amazon S3.
-- in my case, I'll use the Red Hat producised 3scale, for which you'll need an account at [https://access.redhat.com](https://access.redhat.com/) to pull the supported, productised images.
+- in my case, I'll use the Red Hat productised 3scale, for which you'll need an account at [https://access.redhat.com](https://access.redhat.com/) to pull the supported, productised images.
 You can alternatively use the Community operator for which no Red Hat credentials are required.
 - an OpenShift 4 cluster - in my case 4.5 with Administrative access.
 - the _oc_ client installed locally (e.g. on your laptop) logged in as an Administrator to OpenShift.
 - this repo cloned - and _cd_ into it.